 - Sydney Opera House

-2. Circular Quay for ferries to Taronga Zoo, Manly beach and corso, Watsons Bay and the Gap
+2. Circular Quay for ferries to Taronga Zoo, Manly beach Watsons Bay and the Gap

 3. Cumberland Street pylon access where you can walk across the Harbour Bridge to Milsons Point and Kirribilli, great views of the city and Opera House, and Luna Park